TriDEntApollO/ESP8266_WiFi_Analyzer/README.md

 # Features

-- Visualize the WiFi signal information around you.
+- Wifi Scan: Scan and visualize the WiFi signal information around you.
-- Pause scanning to hold the current Signal inofrmations on screen until resumed.
+- Pause Scan: Pauses scanning to hold the current Signal inofrmations on screen until resumed.
+- Deep Sleep: The ESP8266 goes into a deep sleep mode and turns off the screen after a set amount of scans, suited for battery poower devices **(Disabled by default)**.
+- Splash screen: Shows a logo and the name banner at start (is this a feature tho? lol)

 ## Hardware